DataDog/hiring-engineers/answers.md

 dependencies, or convert each [[constraint]] to an [[override]] to enforce rules on these projects, if they happen to be transitive dependencies.
 ```
-The message above indicated that we still have to do some code changes for this to work.
+The message above indicated that we still have to change code changes for this to work.
 The dep tool is verifying that all packages listed in the toml file are actually used / imported.

 I'll refer to the [git commit](https://github.com/LutzLange/microservices-demo/commit/a2d9b42be37a26f49bfb1239b77623e1b4227026).
+The changes in src/frontend/main.go are the ones that were required for this to work.

-It took a while to figure out how to do it, as the documentation was refering to something called "muxrouter" but that was not defined anywhere.
+It took a while to figure out how to do it, as [the documentation example](https://godoc.org/gopkg.in/DataDog/dd-trace-go.v1/contrib/gorilla/mux) was refering to something called "muxrouter" but that was not defined anywhere.
 The trick was to comment out the original gorilla/mux include and use the datadog mux instead.

 ## Configure the application pod to get the right DD Agent IP